Scorecards

 • The revised Fisheries Certification Process (FCP) in 2019 ensured that certified fisheries will no longer be able to target a stock using both certified and non-certified fishing practices with the same gear (known as compartmentalisation).

-• In hindsight, we recognise that this category should have received a green listing in our last round of scorecards, as it has met one of our critical requirements.
-However, given there are still critical improvements needed to the Fisheries Standard, ending compartmentalization has yet to result in significant differences on the water for certified fisheries.
+• However, given there are still critical improvements needed to the Fisheries Standard, ending compartmentalization has yet to result in significant differences on the water for certified fisheries

 • All ‘main’ species of the catch must meet the same criteria as target species (P1) even if discarded